just-luk/p4pi/README.md

 -------------------------------------------------------------------------------

-P4Pi (pronounced pappi or puppy) allows to design and deploy network data planes written in P4 using the Raspberry Pi platform.
+P4Pi (pronounced papi or puppy) allows to design and deploy network data planes written in P4 using the Raspberry Pi platform.

 # Getting Started